Let AI Guide You Through Traffic Jams

 In addition to this, semantic segmentation will also be needed, which is a method that separates images into distinct components and labels each one according to its pixel count using a computer’s optical input.
 This procedure is essential for distinguishing between various object kinds so that a system can decide what to do.
 Semantic segmentation, for instance, enables a system to recognize individuals in a crosswalk.
 It might not be known how many, but the fact that people are crossing the line is significant enough to affect how decisions are made.

-Trust Mindy Support With All of Your Data Annotation Needs
+Rely on Mindy Support for All Your Data Annotation Requirements

 Mindy Support is a global provider of data annotation services and is trusted by Fortune 500 and GAFAM companies.
 With more than ten years of experience under our belt and offices and representatives in Cyprus, Poland, Romania, The Netherlands, India, OAE, and Ukraine, Mindy Support’s team now stands strong with 2000+ professionals helping companies with their most advanced data annotation challenges.